miniconnect/holodb/README.md

 (Optionally, the schema can also be specified, e.g. `jdbc:holodb:jpa:///my_schema_name`.)

-At the moment, schema construction is not fully automatic, it's necessary to explicitly pass the metamodel.
+At the moment, schema construction is not fully automatic, it is necessary to explicitly pass the metamodel.
 For example in Micronaut:

 ```java